If you can’t find the answer your question below:

 What about COVID-19?

-- Please wear a mask if you have one and you will be asked to sanitise your hands on the way in and out.
+- Please wear a mask if you have any symptoms of a cold or flu such as sore throat, cough or runny nose.
+You will be asked to sanitise your hands on the way in and out.